- 1 beef top sirloin steak (1 inch thick and 1-1/2 pounds)

 - Combine the bread crumbs, cheese, parsley, salt, garlic powder and pepper.
 Transfer half of the mixture to a shallow bowl; set aside.
 For filling, add marinara sauce to the remaining crumb mixture and mix well.
 Spread 1 teaspoon filling over each beef strip and roll up into pinwheels.
 Coat with reserved crumb mixture.

 - Cut onion into 1-in. pieces and separate into layers.
-Thread a piece of onion, a sage leaf and a beef pinwheel onto soaked wooden appetizer skewers.
-Drizzle lightly with oil and place on a greased 15-in. x 10-in. x 1-in. baking pan.
+Thread a piece of onion, a sage leaf and a beef pinwheel onto a soaked wooden appetizer skewer; repeat.
+Drizzle lightly with oil and place on a greased 15x10x1-in. baking pan.

 - Broil 3-4 in. from heat for 5-7 minutes or until beef reaches desired doneness, turning once.
 Yield: 40 appetizers.